samyiskarous/fend/README.md

-# Sentiment Analysis for Content
+# Sentiment Analysis for Articles

 Analyze the sentiment of any valid page on the internet.